nprentza/emla/README.md

 For more information please refer to paper [Explainable Machine Learning via Argumentation](https://link.springer.com/chapter/10.1007/978-3-031-44070-0_19).

 At the moment, the repo includes the `oner` library that learns single condition rules from a given dataset using the concepts of
 "One Rule" classification algorithm [OneR](https://www.saedsayad.com/oner.htm).
-The library currently supports datasets with categorical features.
+The library currently supports datasets with categorical and numerical features.

 ## Usage
 - Add `emla` module as dependency to your project